akosthekiss/0b1100oclock/README.md

 # 0b1100 O'Clock

-A Binary Clockface for Fitbit Ionic
+A Binary Clockface for Fitbit Smartwatches